peterjmarko/llm-narrative-framework/CONTRIBUTING.md

     *   **`pyproject.toml`**: Open this file and revert the `version` key in **both** the `[project]` and `[tool.commitizen]` sections to its original value (e.g., from `2.3.0` back to `2.2.1`).
     *   **`CHANGELOG.md`**: Open this file and delete the new version entry that was added at the top.

 After these steps, your repository is clean.
-You can now make any additional changes (like fixing the `changelog_file` path in `pyproject.toml`), stage them, and then run `pdm run cz bump --changelog` again.
+You can now make any additional changes, stage them, and then run the automated release command again.
+    ```bash
+    pdm run release
+    ```

 ### 6. Submit a Pull Request